nbirnel/sonarqube-demo/README.rst

 unless you like to repeatedly tear down your infratructure.

-`make keys` generates a key for ssh access to all instances, the salt master's key, and a salt pillar directory.
+`make keys` generates a key for ssh access to all instances, and the salt master's key.
 These are stashed locally.

 `make apply` runs `terraform apply`.